Welcome to CyberLink Member Zone

 7. Do professional photographers use Lightroom?

-Yes, many professional photographers use Lightroom.
-Most use a combination of Lightroom and Photoshop - Lightroom for photo management and day-to-day workflow, and Photoshop for more intricate photo editing and manipulation.
+Most professionals use a combination of Lightroom and Photoshop - Lightroom for photo management and day-to-day workflow, and Photoshop for more intricate photo editing and manipulation.
 However, using 2 different systems can be time-consuming, not to mention very expensive.
-That’s why we recommend PhotoDirector as an alternative to Lightroom because it combines Photoshop and Lightroom into one affordable package.

 8. Can I use Lightroom without subscription?